 Ingredients

 This is a 3-ingredient recipe without the slurry (and 4 ingredients with it).
-You can certainly add more such as fresh lemon juice or vanilla extract for additional flavor but these are optional.
-See the recipe card at the bottom of the post for quantities.
+Fresh lemon juice or vanilla extract can be added for additional flavor but these are optional.

 - Tapioca starch + water (for the optional slurry): Corn starch or arrowroot starch are interchangeable here as well, so use whatever you have on hand.
 The slurry will thicken the compote immediately.